rftheisen/rftheisen.github.io/ExploringDrones/DronesOntheNet.md

 - Crashing is inevitable!
 1 battery charger port connected with micro usb
 1 1.1Ah/2.8 volt battery
-- Maybe one day Tesla will make a battery that can fit this and last longer
+- Maybe one day Tesla will make a battery that can fit this and last longer in flight
 - Has WiFi enabled NIC with SSID Broadcast no security enabled